 The practice had effective systems and processes in place to ensure that all care and treatment was carried out safely.
-For example, there were systems in place for infection control, clinical waste control, management of medical emergencies and dental radiography.
+For example, infection control, clinical waste control, management of medical emergencies and dental radiography.

-Staff had received training in safeguarding patients and knew how to recognise the signs of abuse and how to report them.
+Staff had received training in safeguarding vulnerable adults and children and knew how to recognise the signs of abuse and how to report them.
 Staff had also received training in infection control.
 There was a decontamination room and guidance for staff on effective decontamination of dental instruments.

-Staff were appropriately recruited and suitably trained and skilled to meet patients' needs and there were sufficient numbers of staff available at all times.
-Staff induction processes were in place and had been completed by new staff.
+Staff were appropriately recruited, suitably trained and skilled to meet patients' needs and there were sufficient numbers of staff available at all times.
+Staff induction processes were in place and had been completed by new members of staff.

-Legionella risks were managed, for example, we saw a legionella risk assessment was scheduled to take place in January 2016.
+Legionella risks were managed, for example, we saw a legionella risk assessment took place in May 2015.